senecaifs/knowledge-base/MITRE ATT&CK Techniques/T1064-Scripting.md

 Scripts are commonly used on admin/developer systems.
 If scripting is disabled for regular users, any attempts to run or enable scripting should be considered suspicious.
 If scripts are not commonly used on a particular system but enabled, any running out of cycle or with admin functionality should be considered suspicious.
 Scrips like these should be found within the file system and analyzed to determine actions and intent.
 Often, the effects of the scripts running on the particular system will generate event logs.
 Processes and command line arguments for script execution should be monitored closely.
 Actions may be related to network and system information discovery, collections, and/or other scriptable post-compromise behaviors could be used as indicators that lead back to the source script.
 ### Example
 Office file attachments that may contain potentially malicious macros.
-Execution of said macros may create suspicious process trees, such as windword.exe spawning instances of cmd.exe, wscript.exe or even Powershell may indicate suspicious activity.
+Execution of said macros may create suspicious process trees, such as `windword.exe` spawning instances of `cmd.exe`, `wscript.exe` or even Powershell may indicate suspicious activity.

 ## Mitigation
 Disable any unused features such as VBScript or restrict access to scripting engines or scriptable admin frameworks such as PowerShell.